Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/preview-website.md

 <WrappedImage field={props.fields.PromoIcon} />
 ```
 <br/><br/>
-When the new project has been created in your hosting provider and the changes applied in your solution, after being deployed your preview application will be running against the preview endpoint for XM Cloud.
+When the new project has been created in your hosting provider and the changes applied in your solution, after being deployed your preview application will be running against the preview endpoint for SitecoreAI.

 ## Insights
 ### Media access